adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/realworld.md

 handler.
 If we get an Unauthorized at any point, the login flow (which includes an implicit refresh token) will be triggered.

+!!! info
-> There are two HTTPClient objects created inside of the `MobileServiceClient` object.
+    There are two HTTPClient objects created inside of the `MobileServiceClient` object.
 One is for all the non-login flows and it supports the delegating handlers.
 However there is another one for login flows.
 The one for login flows does not support delegating handlers.
 This means you don't have to worry about cyclical references within the delegating handler (where a login flow triggers another login flow).

 ## Logging out